-All CCC employees are responsible for ensuring the confidentiality, integrity and availability of the Corporation's information assets.
+All CCC employees are responsible for ensuring the confidentiality, security and availability of the Corporation's information assets.
+Employees should only use CCC-issued devices to conduct their work.

-CCC respects the privacy rights of its stakeholders, including their right to the security of their personal information, and ensures that the use of their information, is only for the purposes for which it was originally provided and collected.
+CCC respects the privacy rights of its employees, stakeholders, and members of the public.
+CCC safeguards all personal information in its control, and ensures that personal information is only used for the purposes for which it was originally provided and collected.